Travelling to Lake Como

 Milano Centrale to Como San Giovanni

 Below is the train route to and from Stazione Milano Centrale to Como San Giovanni.
+The train journey time is approximately 40 minutes:

 Milano Centrale